YaBoiBurner/sniprun/CONTRIBUTING.md

 Is _my_ code running?

 -> Assert that the file type detected by Neovim is contained in your list of supported file types.
-If there is already a implementation for your filetype/language, set (temporarly) your max support level to "Selected".
+If there is already a implementation for your filetype/language, set (temporarly) your max support level to "Selected" or config Sniprun to always use yours.

 ---

 I need to debug, how ?

 -> Use the `info!("here")` macro instead of `println!("here")`.
-This writes to the log file you can find in ~/.cache/sniprun/sniprun.log.
+This writes logs to the log file you can find in ~/.cache/sniprun/sniprun.log, when the :SnipRun command is invoked from a filetype-compatible Neovim buffer.

 ---